-The time spent out of the sauna cooling down between rounds is as important as the time spent in the sauna and an uncomfortable cold wet swimsuit can make this time less enjoyable and shorten the amount of time you want to stay outside.
+The time spent out of the sauna cooling down between rounds is as important as the time spent in the sauna hot room and an uncomfortable cold wet swimsuit can make this time less enjoyable and shorten the amount of time you want to stay outside.

 There are two elements for hygiene.
-First is that having all of your skin exposed to air eliminates the bacteria growth that happens under swimsuits.
+First is that having all of our skin exposed to air eliminates the bacteria growth that happens under swimsuits.
 One of the great things about sauna is that we get rid of all of this bacteria that has built up since our last sauna – and that’s good and healthy for our skin.

-There are two exceptions.
-Outside of family, Finland’s default is separate male & female rather than everyone together but mixed if all agree.
-“Finnish families including cousins aunts and uncles sauna naked together – as in everyone, from grandparents to tots as young as four months old.”
-You will also find public tourist saunas in Finland that allow or even require swimsuits.
+There are two semi exceptions.
+Outside of immediate and extended family or close friends, Finland’s default is separate male & female rather than everyone together but mixed if all agree.
+“Finnish families including cousins aunts and uncles all sauna together naked – as in everyone, from grandparents to tots as young as four months old.”
+You will however find public tourist saunas in Finland that allow or even require swimsuits.

 No Judgement Zone

 Many people are comfortable in sauna without clothes, others are not.
 Some are comfortable around others who are nude, some are not.
 Some guys are not comfortable with other guys, particularly similar aged guys, seeing their wife nude, some aren’t bothered in the least.

 NONE of these are right or wrong.
 Nobody should ever be judged in any way nor should anyone feel pressured to do anything they are uncomfortable with.